-- Students take one first-year interdisciplinary seminar as an introduction to interdisciplinary study.
+Students take one first-year interdisciplinary seminar as an introduction to interdisciplinary study.
 No more than 18 students are permitted in each seminar.
 Recent first-year interdisciplinary seminars have included “Capitalism and Democracy,” “The Social Construction of Reality,” and “The Thingliness of Things.”

-- During the sophomore year, students begin to define their concentration.
+During the sophomore year, students begin to define their concentration.
 Sophomores often take at least one Gallatin interdisciplinary seminar, and many select a sophomore-only interdisciplinary seminar.
-Sophomore-only seminars recently offered include“American Narratives I,” “Literary and Critical Theory,” and “Shakespeare's Mediterranean.”
+Recent sophomore-only seminars include“American Narratives I,” “Literary and Critical Theory,” and “Shakespeare's Mediterranean.”

-- During the junior year, students begin preparing for their senior colloquium by taking the course, “Third-Year Symposium,” which guides them through the process of writing the rationale, a short essay with booklist that defines the focus of their colloquium.
+During the junior year, students begin preparing for their senior colloquium by taking the course, “Writing the Rationale,” which guides them through the process of writing the rationale, a short essay with booklist that defines the focus of their colloquium.
 The rationale is read and approved by two faculty members.

-- In the fall of their senior year, students participate in the senior colloquium, a two-hour conversation and oral exam involving three faculty members.
+In the fall of their senior year, students finalize plans for their senior colloquium, a two-hour oral exam and conversation involving three faculty members.
 At the colloquium, students present a variety of texts that have proved important in their concentration.
 These texts are selected to represent a range of knowledge, touching on topics both ancient and modern.
 The colloquium is that capstone event of a Gallatin education.